 This course is excellent for providing a foundation into the animal care sector.
 It will also allow pupils to progress into the level 3 BTEC at college which is a step towards further education or an apprenticeship.
-It also provides a lot of employability skills which are transferable to other vocations.
-Pupils who choose this option should be aware that they will be expected to complete coursework independently both in and out of school.
+BTECs provide a lot of employability skills which are transferable to other vocations.